Did you know that your oral health is tied to your overall health, as well as your quality of life? This is especially true as we age.

 Tooth Brushing is Essential for a Healthy Mouth

 The first step to good oral health is daily brushing that includes a soft toothbrush and fluoride toothpaste.
 Remove plaque from all surfaces of the teeth at least twice daily.

-By brushing each morning, the mouth feels fresh and food tastes better.
-Brush during the day; particularly after a snack.
-Before bed and after any last snack or drink, brush again using products that moisten their mouth during the night.
-Use a gentle circular brushstroke from the gums to the tips of the teeth.
-Spend at least two minutes to brush all surfaces.
-Brushing often and with appropriate products will help create a happier loved one and healthier smile.
+Use a gentle circular brushstroke from the gums to the tips of the teeth and spend a full two minutes to brush all surfaces.
+Brushing often and with appropriate products will help create a healthier smile.

 Check out our article on Tooth Brushing Tips for Older Adults.

 - Brushing each morning helps the mouth feel fresh, and can even make food taste better.
 Brush once during the day, preferably after a snack.

 - When brushing before bed, use products that will help to keep your mouth moisturized during the night.

 - Consider using antibacterial toothpastes, which have been shown to reduce plaque and gingivitis.